The Dalai Lama, when asked what surprised him most about humanity, answer, "Man."

 Let's run through some of the typical ones:

 Verbal-behavioral patterns: the person is deficient in verbal, conversational and social or interactive skills.
-The repertoire of the person is too limited, hence maladative and problematic.
+The repertoire of the person is too limited, hence maladaptive and problematic.
 The person is unaware that this is a problem and can feel easily shamed when this is introduced.

 Emotional agendas: the person is deficient in emotional competence and has never heard of or learned the emotional skills of expression, control, attunement and empathy.
 The individual's emotional responses push others away and do not serve him/her well.

-Interpersonal adendas: the person is unaware of behaviors that unnecessarily disturb, hurt, and frustrate others.
+Interpersonal agendas: the person is unaware of behaviors that unnecessarily disturb, hurt, and frustrate others.
 Or collude with or coddle, pamper or seduce others.
 Or reject, neglect or distance them from others.
 This includes all kinds of relatively unaware distressed social interactions, such as the social acting out of compulsive victim/oppressor/rebel/rescuer roles.

 Intrapsychic agendas: these include the person's frozen needs and distresses of childhood, the denials and defenses around these, and the way they are acted out in compulsive martyr or rescuer roles.
 Included here are also the current tensions and distresses which are not being owned and faced, as well as psychosomatic problems.